gustavsDev/Store-App/README.md

 ## Building

-Svelte needs to be pre-build before launching the node.js server.
+Svelte needs to be compiled before launching the node.js server.

 Building the Svelte app is done with the `npm run build` command.

 For starting the server, run `npm run start`

-*OR*
+*or*

 An command for running them all: `npm run all`